October 11, 2015

 Getting help can be difficult for people experiencing abuse, as web searches and other inquiries can be discovered and lead to further abuse.
-Download this template (a Microsoft Word document), carefully research and add in any local information/hotlines/resources, add your logo if you like, then print and post in the bathroom stalls at your church.
+Download this flyer (or carefully research local hotlines/resources to make your own), then print and post in the bathroom stalls.
 (Be sure to obtain permission first if you are not the property owner.)
-Download NOW!

 Every community and congregation is unique.
 What are the unique challenges and issues in your community?
 What activities and stories will best engage the people in your pews?
 We’d love to hear your ideas.

-Have questions, suggestions or need help customizing or co-branding an item?
+Have questions, suggestions or need help?
 Or want to share a photo, story or sermon on our website?
 We’re here to help and to work with you.
-Email us at email@example.com!
+Email firstname.lastname@example.org.